 The original recipe was sent to me from my sister, with a list of ingredients and instructions which read - melt butter, mix everything and bake, over a Whatsapp message.
 And this recipe has been a staple ever since.

-However, I was watching a Try Guys video and knew I needed to improve on this very basic recipe.
-I dove deep into the brownie world, reading recipes, watching videos, comparing my recipe to others.
+However, I was watching a Try Guys video and knew I needed to improve on this very basic brownie recipe.
+I dove deep into the brownie world, reading recipes, watching videos, and comparing my recipe to others.

 My goals (which I think I have met) for my new improved ultimate brownie included:

-- An easy recipe
+- An easy brownie recipe

 - A crackly top